uvarc/rc-website/content/userinfo/howtos/rivanna/bioinfo-on-rivanna.md

 #SBATCH -N 1                    # request single node
 #SBATCH --cpus-per-task=<X>     # request multiple cpu cores
 ```
 Replace `<X>` with the actual number of cpu cores to be requested.
 Requesting more than 8 cpu cores does not provide any significant performance gain for many bioinformatics packages.
-This is a limitation due to code design rather than a Rivanna constraint.
+This is a limitation due to code design rather than a UVA HPC constraint.

 Please be certain that the number of cores you request matches the number you communicate to the software.
 To be certain, you can often use the environment variable `SLURM_CPUS_PER_TASK`.
 For example,
 ```